David Wharton

-David Lee "Dave" Wharton (born May 19, 1969) is an American former competition swimmer, Olympic medalist, and former world record-holder in two events.
+David Lee "Dave" Wharton (born May 19, 1969) is an American former competition swimmer, 1988 Olympic silver medalist, and former world record-holder in two events.
 During his competition swimming career, Wharton set world records in both the 200-meter and 400-meter individual medley events.

 Swimming career

+Germantown Academy

+Wharton was born on May 9, in Abington, Pennsylvania.
+He was diagnosed with a 50% hearing loss, not long after his birth and began wearing a hearing aid as a toddler.
+He started swimming around the age of six at the Warminster Swim Club in Pennsylvania.
+He was later mentored by Dick Shoulberg, the long serving ASCA Hall of Fame Head Coach at Fort Washington's Germantown Academy who had managed Germantown swimmers since around 1969.
+Wharton attended, graduated and swam for Germantown, and by 1990 was one of four Olympians Shoulberg had coached at the school.
+At Germantown, Wharton also benefitted from a solid dry land training program as part of his swim training.
+Another Germantown Academy graduate, Trina Radke, also swam in the 1988 Olympics with Wharton.
+Wharton set Germantown school records in the 500-yard freestyle at 4:22.4, the 200-yard freestyle at 1:38.2, and the 200-yard IM at 1:47.1.
+While at Germantown, Wharton set National prep school records in the 200 IM and 500 freestyle at the 1986 Eastern Championships.

+International competition

-Wharton achieved his first recognition in international swimming as an 18-year-old at the 1987 Pan Pacific Swimming Championships in Brisbane, Australia, where he won gold medals in both the 200- and 400-meter individual medley events.
+He achieved his first recognition in international swimming as an 18-year-old at the 1987 Pan Pacific Swimming Championships in Brisbane, Australia, where he won gold medals in both the 200- and 400-meter individual medley events.
 He was recognized as the American Swimmer of the Year, together with Janet Evans, by Swimming World Magazine in 1987.

+He repeated his exceptional performance in international competition at the 1989 Pan Pacific Swimming Championships in Tokyo, again winning gold medals in the 200- and 400-meter individual medley events, as well as a silver medal in the 200-meter butterfly.
+At the 1991 Pan Pacifics, he won a bronze in the 200-meter butterfly, a silver in the 400-meter medley, and a bronze in the 200-meter medley.

+1988, 1992 Olympics

 Wharton represented the United States at the 1988 Summer Olympics in Seoul, South Korea.
 He received a silver medal for his second-place performance in the men's 400-meter individual medley, in which he recorded a time of 4:17.36 in the event final.
 He also competed in the B Final of the men's 200-meter individual medley, finishing ninth overall with a time of 2:03.50.

-Wharton attended the University of Southern California (USC), where he swam for the USC Trojans swimming and diving team in National Collegiate Athletic Association (NCAA) and Pacific-10 Conference competition from 1988 to 1991.
-While swimming for the Trojans, he was recognized as the Pac-10 Male Swimmer of the Year four consecutive years.
-He won three NCAA national championships in the 200-yard individual medley (1988–1990) and four more NCAA championships in the 400-yard individual medley (1988–1991).

-He repeated his performance at the 1989 Pan Pacific Swimming Championships in Tokyo, again winning gold medals in the 200- and 400-meter individual medley events, as well as a silver medal in the 200-meter butterfly.

 At the 1992 Summer Olympics in Barcelona, Spain, Wharton again competed in the men's 400-meter individual medley, bettering his 1988 Olympic time with a 4:17.26 and finishing fourth overall.
 He also swam in the men's 200-meter butterfly, advancing to the B Final and posting a time of 2:01.08.